Do You Enjoy What You Do?

 Jaffe: The Problem with Work by Kathi Weeks, who is my intellectual godmother.
 Angela Davis is one of the first citations in the book and the last.
 My favorite essay of hers is “Women and Capitalism: Dialectics of Oppression and Liberation.”
 She wrote it in prison, which always blows my mind.

 I was just reading Bethany Moreton’s new article in the Capitalism journal, so I’ve got her To Serve God and Walmart on the brain even more than usual.
 Stanley Aronowitz’s The Last Good Job in America.
 Dave Zirin’s sports books.
 Alice Kessler-Harris’s Women Have Always Worked for the chapter on nonprofits.
-Everything Eileen Boris has ever written, I do mean everything; in addition to all her writing on care work, I read the book that had been her dissertation, Art and Labor, which is on the Arts and Crafts movement in the United States.
+Everything Eileen Boris has ever written, and I do mean everything: in addition to all her writing on care work, I read the book that had been her dissertation, Art and Labor, which is on the Arts and Crafts movement in the United States.

 Lewis: Do we want to talk about the PMC [professional-managerial class]?